Deep learning with hybrid frequency differencing and principal component analysis for 21-cm foreground and beam mitigation: Dataset

-In this study, we use a map with $N_{\rm side}=256$ in the {\tt HEALPIX} pixelization scheme~\citep{2005ApJ...622..759G}, corresponding to an angular resolution of 13.73 arcmin.
+In this study, we use a map with $N_{\rm side}=256$ in the {\tt HEALPix} pixelization scheme~\citep{2005ApJ...622..759G}, corresponding to an angular resolution of 13.73 arc min.
 We consider a frequency range spanning from 1100 to 1164 MHz, which corresponds to a redshift range between 0.29 and 0.22.
 The simulated full sky is subsequently divided into 192 localized patches, each covering approximately $214.86~ \mathrm{deg}^2$ sky area.
 For each patch, we extract a data cube with dimensions $64^3$, representing two spatial dimensions and one frequency axis.
+The left panels of Fig.~\ref{fig:beam_2d} show slices of the simulated HI signal (top) and foreground-contaminated maps (bottom) at 1100 MHz.
 Each cube corresponds to a comoving volume approximately equivalent to a cube with a side length of $187 \mpch$.
 The cosmological parameters are set as follows: $\Omega_m=0.3$, $\Omega_\Lambda=0.7$, $\Omega_b=0.049$, $h=0.67$, and $\sigma_8=0.8$.

-\subsection{Instrumental Beam Effects}
+\subsection{Instrumental beam effects}

-To simulate the realistic observational effect, we incorporate two distinct primary beam models into our analysis: a Gaussian beam model and a more sophisticated Cosine beam model.
+To simulate the realistic observational effect, we incorporate two distinct primary beam models into our analysis: a Gaussian beam model and a more sophisticated cosine beam model.
 These models are implemented to evaluate the impact of instrumental effects on the observed sky maps and to test the robustness of foreground removal methods under increasingly realistic conditions.

 The Gaussian beam model serves as an idealized, simplified approximation of the primary beam response.
 It is modeled as a symmetric, frequency-dependent function,

 where $\theta$ is the angular distance from the beam center, and $\theta_{\mathrm{FWHM}}(\nu)$ is the full width at half maximum (FWHM) of the beam at frequency $\nu$.
 The FWHM is calculated as,